Safety Tips for Driving the Dalton Highway

 - Check current Dalton Highway road conditions before departing Fairbanks at Alaska Statewide Driving Conditions.

 - Check if there are planned road reconstructions during your trip.
-It will help you plan better your travel if you know they might be road works and on which sections of the Dalton Highway.
+It will help you plan your travel better if you know they might be road works and on which sections of the Dalton Highway.
 Road construction can cause some delays.

 Driving the Dalton Highway Safety Tips